daniellerch/daniellerch.github.io/stegorank/si-uniward-en.md

 ## Use in tools

-SI-UNIWARD is currently represented in StegoWatch as an experimental research method, not as an end-user tool.
+SI-UNIWARD is currently represented in StegoRank as an experimental research method, not as an end-user tool.
 It extends the standard UNIWARD cost function by reducing the cost of modifications whose direction agrees with the residual between the continuous VAE decoder output and the rounded 8-bit image.

 ## Detectability results